-Post professional football, Hoddle has been running a successful academy in Spain: The Glenn Hoddle Academy.
-The main objective of the academy is to get former Premier League and Football League Championship scholars back into the professional game.
+Post professional football, Hoddle had been running a successful academy in Spain, the Glenn Hoddle Academy.
+The main objective of the academy was to get former Premier League and Football League scholars back into the professional game.
 Hoddle incepted the idea of a football academy some time before it actually opened.
 He had the idea for his academy while managing in the early 1990s.
-In an interview in May 2008, Hoddle claimed, “I’ve had it in mind ever since my first job as a manager at Swindon.”
+In an interview in May 2008, Hoddle claimed: “I’ve had it in mind ever since my first job as a manager at Swindon.”

-The academy insists this is not just another case of a famous football celebrity lending his name to a random, money-making scheme.
-They claim that the original concept was Hoddle’s and that he is committed to turning his vision into reality.
+The academy insisted this was not just another case of a famous football celebrity lending his name to a random, money-making scheme.
+They claim that the original concept was Hoddle’s and that he was committed to turning his vision into reality.

-That said, regardless of the academy, it’s hard to see Hoddle turning down a Premier League job if it was to arise.
-His ever-more-frequent appearances on English television for Sky have put him back in the public eye.
-Is he short of cash or is there something else to it?
-It’s hard to tell however one thing is certain; he’d do a better job than many of the Premier League and Championship managers currently in employment.
+Hoddle has since stated that he has received approximately 25 managerial offers but that none match his ambitions and that his ultimate aim is to continue in the media until the right offer comes along.
+That said, it’s hard to see Hoddle turning down a Premier League job if it was to arise.
+His frequent appearances on English television have put him back in the public eye.
+Is he short on cash or is there something else to it?
+It’s hard to tell, however one thing is certain: he’d do a better job than many of the Premier League and Championship managers currently in employment.

-Perhaps it’s just the way things have panned out for this English legend, but even his England managerial record is frequently knocked.
+Perhaps it’s just the way things have panned out for this legend, but even his England managerial record is frequently knocked.
 Lest we forget that it was in the middle of deep transition that Hoddle took over from Terry Venables.
-He omitted Paul Gascoigne from the 1998 World Cup squad – a harsh decision but one that in reflection was necessary.
-England were cruelly knocked out by old foes Argentina on penalties.
-While the Euro 2000 qualification process started off inconsistently, by the time England sacked Hoddle he had achieved a 60% win percentage.
+He omitted Paul Gascoigne from the 1998 World Cup squad – a harsh decision but one that in reflection was necessary – as England were cruelly knocked out by old foes Argentina on penalties.
+While the Euro 2000 qualification process started off inconsistently, by the time England sacked Hoddle he had achieved a 60 percent win percentage.
 Only two managers, Sir Alf Ramsey and Fabio Capello, can lay claim to a better record.

 In the case of Glenn Hoddle, it appears the facts of his managerial career are all-too-often lost on those who demean and undermine his ability as a leader.
 Sure he’s had his problems along the way, but hasn’t everyone?
 I implore you to spend time listening to Hoddle the pundit and read his book, My 1998 World Cup Story.
 He’s clear in his views, supremely knowledgeable about the modern game and tactically astute.
 He’s every bit as switched on as when he graced the First Division all those years ago.